Resilient Vinyl Flooring

 VCT doesn’t fit this description as it lacks a print film layer or PVC wear layer.
 VCT is a through-body design, which means it is the same color and look throughout the whole of the material.
 One benefit of VCT is that scratches can be buffed out and the surface refinished.
 A drawback, however, is the amount of maintenance required long-term.
 VCT needs to be polished to keep looking its best and resist wear.
 While up-front costs are low, the cost comparison between VCT and LVT when considering maintenance over even a 10-year period is markedly different.

-Dimensions of Resilient Vinyl
+Types of Resilient Vinyl

 Resilient sheet vinyl, often mistaken for linoleum, typically comes in 12 ‘ 6” rolls.
 IVC US, for example, manufactures rolls of sheet vinyl in over 13’ widths.
 The sheet vinyl option boasts a low price point with entry level sheet goods starting as inexpensive as $1.00 per square foot.
 Another benefit is the waterproof quality of a continuous sheet.
 With less seams, it reduces the chance of water penetrating to the subfloor.